moremoban/yehua/.moban.d/yehua.feature.rst

   organisation?
 For example, one line change in your company's profile.
   Copy and paste?
 If yes, you still live in 20th century.

-**yehua** is {{description|lower}} It provides a blank python package where your organisation's specific static information is injected.
-Future updates is linked with `moban`_ which instantly applies the update accurately.
+**yehua** is {{description|lower}} It create a blank python package that is usable and ready to push to github.

+Future updates on your organisation's specific static information can be instantly applies the update accurately using `moban`_.
 What's more, the python package is github and travis-ci friendly.

 What's more, you can provide your own python package templates and your own yehua file to customize **yehua** to meet your own needs.